zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

       JOIN o/Shop.OrderLine_Order/Shop.OrderLine as ol
     GROUP BY o.OrderId, o.OrderDate, o.RequiredDate, o.ShippedDate
     ```

+This results in a view entity that shows the total value of every order.

+{{% alert color="info" %}}
+Notice the quotation marks in `Shop.”Order”`.
+This is because `Order` is a reserved keyword in OQL.
+To avoid ambiguity, quotation marks are put around the word.
+{{% /alert %}}

 3. Generate an overview page by right-clicking the view entity > **Generate overview pages**.
+4. Add the new overview page to the navigation.
-4. Run your app locally, then click **View App**.
+5. Run your app locally, then click **View App**.
 This results in a view entity that shows the total value of every order.

 {{% alert color="info" %}}
 Notice the quotation marks in `Shop.”Order”`.
 This is because `Order` is a reserved keyword in OQL.
 To avoid ambiguity, quotation marks are put around the word.